Grouping & Nesting

 Events can belong to multiple groups.
 For example, an event assigned to both Jack and Jill will show in both of their groups.

 You can change how your timeline is grouped at any time.
-For example, view tasks grouped by assignee, and then view them grouped by project.
+For example, you can view tasks grouped by assignee, and then view them grouped by project.

-3. Check a top-level box to show groups for all items of that type, or
+- Check a top-level box to show groups for all options of that type, or

-2. Double-click within a group on the timeline to add a new item within the group.
+Double-click within a group on the timeline to add a new event in the group.

 Move Events Between Groups